Our objectives

 Managing risk

-When we lend to firms we naturally incur risk.
+When we lend to firms, we naturally incur risk.
 To protect public money, we manage that risk in three ways:

 - First, by applying appropriate eligibility criteria.
 To be eligible to participate in the Bank’s operations, firms must be subject to robust supervisory oversight by the Prudential Regulation Authority (PRA) or a comparable prudential regulator.
-This oversight provides an important assurance that we are lending only to firms that meet minimum prudential standards.
+This oversight provides important assurance that we are lending only to firms that meet minimum prudential standards.

 Who can apply